rudfoss/practical-react-with-typescript/README.md

 - (Recommended) In VSCode use the shortcut `Ctrl+P`, write `task ` (the space at the end is important) and select the task `start`
 - In VSCode use the shortcut `Ctrl+Shift+P`, write `nx run-many` and hit enter, select `serve` -> Execute.

 Once the react application is running you can open your browser to [http://localhost:4200](http://localhost:4200) to se the app live.
 Changes you make in code will be reflected on screen as soon as you save them.
+If you also started the API you can browse to [http://localhost:4210](http://localhost:4210) as well to see the API documentation

 🎊 Happy coding!